Twint-AG/twint-shopware-plugin/docs/install-guide.md

 > 🚩 **Note:**
 >
 > TWINT plugin supports **CHF** currency only.
-Please make sure CHF currency is added to the Sale channel (also know as the Storefront).
+Please make sure CHF currency is added to the Sale channel (also known as the Storefront).
 >
 > If **CHF** currency was already created, please skip this section.